click on photo to go back

 The Mercury Theatre on the Air who produced live radio dramas briefly reappeared in 1946 and Trudy appeared in "Jane Eyre" (CBS, Jun 28.
 1946), the classic of English letters.
 Once again with Victor Jory, with whom she had previously performed the play for Matinee Theatre (CBS, Dec 3.
 1944)

-Trudy Warner was first married around May 1946, prompting a voluntary suspension of her radio career and her departure from the successful Ellery Queen Mystery program.
+Trudy Warner voluntarily ended her radio career around May 1946, reportedly to get married.
+This also marked her departure from the successful Ellery Queen series.
+However, it remains uncertain whether the marriage actually took place and to whom.
 Nikki was written out of the script until the middle of July when Charlotte Keane took over.
 Around this time rumors were going around another Ellery Queen series would be filmed with Gertrude Warner, "The Nicky of the Air Waves", starring.
 This never came to pass.

 Apparently, the retirement/suspension was short-lived since as soon as 1947 she appeared in yet another array of daytime dramas, regular adventure series, and specials.
 This was the case in Studio One (CBS, 1947-1948) the anthology series, created in 1947 by the 26-year-old Canadian director Fletcher Markle.
 She also joined the cast of NBC's daytime serial Backstage Wife, in the role of Albertine (Oct 1947) and in December 1947 she was in Sherlock Holmes mystery series (Mutual).